flot/flot/API.md

 horizontal and then a vertical line.
 Note that this transforms the data by adding extra points.

-For points, you can specify the radius and the symbol.
+For points, you can specify the radius, symbol, and symbol stroke color.
 The only built-in symbol type is circles, for other types you can use a plugin or define them yourself by specifying a callback:

 ```js